vstinner/vstinner.github.io/content/daemon-threads-python-finalization-python32.rst

 Revert take_gil() backport to 2.7
 =================================

-In June 2014, **Benjamin Peterson** (Python 2.7 release manager) backports Antoine's change to Python 2.7: fix included in 2.7.8.
+In June 2014, **Benjamin Peterson** (Python 2.7 release manager) backported Antoine's change to Python 2.7: fix included in 2.7.8.

-Problem: the Ceph project `starts to crash with Python 2.7.8
+Problem: the Ceph project `started to crash with Python 2.7.8
 <https://tracker.ceph.com/issues/8797>`_.

-In November 2014, the change is reverted in the future Python 2.7.9: see `bpo-21963 discussion <https://bugs.python.org/issue21963>`_ for the rationale.
+In November 2014, the change was reverted in Python 2.7.9: see `bpo-21963 discussion <https://bugs.python.org/issue21963>`_ for the rationale.

-In 2014, I already write:
+In 2014, I already wrote:

     Anyway, **daemon threads are evil** :-( Expecting them to exit cleanly automatically is not good.
 Last time I tried to improve code to cleanup